steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 - Chrome browser
 - Micro:bit v2 with USB cable
 - Basic text editor or IDE
+- various electonics parts

 ### Installation

 1. Fork this repository
-2. Enable GitHub Pages in your repository settings
+1. Enable GitHub Pages in your repository settings
-3. Connect your Micro:bit v2 via USB
+1. Connect your Micro:bit v2 via USB
-4. Open the game URL in Chrome
+1. Open the game URL in Chrome

 ### Development Workflow

-1. Fork the repository
+(in your fork)

-2. Modify the SVG elements in the HTML/CSS for cockpit design
+1. Modify the SVG elements in the HTML/CSS for cockpit design
-3. Update the configuration in `config.js` for control scaling
+1. Update the configuration in `config.js` for control scaling
-4. Test your implementation using keyboard controls
+1. Test your implementation using keyboard controls
-5. Integrate Micro:bit controls using the provided examples
+1. Integrate Micro:bit controls using the provided examples

 ## Testing Your Design